"Starfish is a stunningly beautiful, highly nuanced debut."

 Booklist, starred review

-Penny Moore represents standout authors such as Morris Award Finalist, Akemi Dawn Bowman, author of titles such as Starfish and Summer Bird Blue; Beth Evans, author/illustrator of I Really Didn’t Think This Through; Nicki Pau Preto, author of Crown of Feathers; Lyla Lee, author of The Mindy Kim Series; and Katie Zhao, author of The Dragon Warrior.
+Penny Moore represents standout authors such as Morris Award Finalist, Akemi Dawn Bowman, author of Starfish and Summer Bird Blue; Beth Evans, author/illustrator of I Really Didn’t Think This Through; Nicki Pau Preto, author of Crown of Feathers; Lyla Lee, author of The Mindy Kim Series; and Katie Zhao, author of The Dragon Warrior.

 Moore graduated from the University of Georgia with a double degree in Linguistics and Japanese Language & Literature.
 During her time as an undergraduate, she also studied comparative literature at top universities in Japan and South Korea.
 Penny joined Aevitas in 2018, starting in the industry as an assistant/associate agent at FinePrint Literary Management in 2014, then joining Empire Literary as an agent two years later, where she built out the children’s portion of the agency’s list.

 Moore mainly represents children’s literature, including picture books, middle grade, and young adult.
 She also has an interest in select platform nonfiction projects that speak to younger audiences.
 Though she’s interested in all genres, she’s specifically seeking inventive works featuring breakout voices and compelling plot lines that will make young readers feel seen and heard for the first time.

 A New York Public Library 2017 Best Book for Teens

 A Junior Library Guild Selection

 Bustle’s New YA Novels from First Time Authors You Need to Read in the Second Half of 2017

 B&N Teen Blog’s Most Anticipated Debut Novels of the Second Half of 2017